+Cllr.
+Chris Barnham

-Cllr Chris Barnham Cabinet Member for Children and Young People
+Cabinet Member for Children's Services and School Performance

 I know from personal experience how important education can be in opening doors for young people.
 In ensuring that any child, whatever their background and starting point, can achieve their ambitions.